mfaani/mfaani/content/posts/interviewing/trees/tree basics/index.md

 date: 2023-09-11T11:16:01-04:00
 category: [Interviewing]
 tags: ['interviewing','trees', 'binary trees', 'binary search tree', 'tree traversal', 'in-order traversal', 'level-order traversal', 'swift',]
-description: "Some gotchas with different kinds of trees and traversals"
+description: "Some gotchas with different kinds of trees, tree mappings and traversals"
-draft: true
 ---

 I do leetcoding every once a while, but keep forgetting some tree basics.
 This post here it to help with that.